harum/run-typescript-on-node/run-ts.md

 ```

 ## Using `ts-node`
+[`ts-node`](https://github.com/TypeStrong/ts-node) is a TypeScript execution and REPL for node.js.
+It support source map and native ESM support.
+With `ts-node`, we can directly run a TypeScript file without outputting the compiled file into the `dist` folder first.
 ### Setup
 We already install `typescript` above, so for this step, we only need to install `ts-node`
 ```bash